evitral/evitral.github.io/_pages/publications.md

 {% endfor %}
 -->

-You can also find my list of publications in [Google Scholar](https://scholar.google.com/citations?user=fP9lSWsAAAAJ&hl=en)
+You can also find my list of publications in [Google Scholar](https://scholar.google.com/citations?user=fP9lSWsAAAAJ&hl=en) <br />
+For author name, I go by: Eduardo Vitral or E. Vitral

 ### Journal articles